Iseult Gonne: Life

 In 1913, Iseult met Rabindranath Tagore.
 Inspired by his poetry, she began to learn Bengali in 1914, tutored by Devabrata Mukerjea.
 Together, in France, they translated some of Tagore's The Gardener into French directly from the Bengali.
 Tagore left it to Yeats' discretion to decide the merit of the work, but Yeats did not feel sufficiently fluent in French to judge them.
 The translations were never published.

 Iseult was widely considered a great beauty, and temperate, able to speak her mind.
 She attracted the admiration of literary figures including Ezra Pound, Lennox Robinson and Liam O'Flaherty.
 Her most infamous association was with Yeats, who had long been in love with her mother.
 In 1916, in his fifties, Yeats proposed to the 22-year-old Iseult, who refused his advances.
 He had known her since she was four and often referred to her as his darling child.
 Many Dubliners suspected that Yeats was her father.

 In 1920, she eloped to London with 17-year-old Irish-Australian Francis Stuart, who became a writer, and the couple later married.
 Their first child, Dolores, died in 1921 of spinal meningitis at three months old.
 The couple had two other children, Ian and Catherine.

-Iseult made headlines during the Second World War when she was brought to trial for harboring Hermann Görtz, a German parachutist, a crime to which she confessed but was acquitted.
+Iseult made headlines during the Second World War when she was brought to trial for harboring Hermann Görtz, a Nazi spy who parachuted into Ireland, a crime to which she confessed but was acquitted.

 Death

-Maud died in 1953 and did not acknowledge Iseult in her will, possibly due to pressure from Séan who did not want to reveal Maud's relation to Millevoye.
+Maud died in 1953 and did not acknowledge Iseult in her will, possibly due to pressure from Seán who did not want to reveal Maud's relation to Millevoye.
 Iseult died aged 59 from heart disease less than a year later.